Ex. A

 30.Despite that knowledge, Shaneyfelt continued to accept substantive accounting information from the Spouse of Lamb’s Former Business Partner without independent verification, including after the parties’ dispute had become open litigation.

-31.Financial communications and invoices were routed overwhelmingly through the Spouse of Lamb’s Former Business Partner rather than Lamb, even though Lamb was the managing member and a 50% owner of the Companies.
+31.Financial communications and invoices were routinely routed through the Spouse of Lamb’s Former Business Partner rather than Lamb, even though Lamb was the managing member and a 50% owner of the Companies.

 32.Lamb repeatedly requested access to financial records and the underlying bookkeeping system.
-He did not receive the level of access necessary to inspect the actual entries Defendants were making.
+He did not receive access sufficient to inspect the underlying QuickBooks entries and audit trail.

 33.Internally, LSM personnel documented that the books were difficult to trace and that it was very difficult to chase the money down.
 That warning was not disclosed to Lamb as a material reliability problem requiring corrective action.